Summer Sessions: Closing

 Open to the Public

-Reflections on what happened during the Summer Sessions led by Duron Chavis (facilitator: Natural Resources and Built Environment) Rebecca Keel (facilitator, Assembly and Public Domain), with Enjoli Moon, David Riley, Noah Simblist, and Stephanie Smith
+Reporting and reflections on Summer Sessions led by Duron Chavis (facilitator, Natural Resources and Built Environment) and Rebecca Keel (facilitator, Assembly and Public Domain), with Luis Vasquez, David Riley, Noah Simblist, and Stephanie Smith.

-To conclude Summer Sessions, The Conciliation Project offers a theater-based workshop to move through themes, issues, and emotions that have arisen through the Summer Sessions.
+The Conciliation Project offers a theater-based workshop to move through themes, issues, and emotions that emerged during Summer Sessions.
 Key ideas will be collectively distilled to carry forward.
-Led by Tawnya Pettiford-Wates, associate professor of theater at VCUarts, and co-facilitators.
+Led by Tawnya Pettiford-Wates (associate professor of theater at VCUarts) and co-facilitators.
 The Conciliation Project is a creative social justice organization based in Richmond that works to eliminate racial and cultural stereotypes to move toward a more just and equal world.

-Closing reception with refreshments, musical performance, and cash bar.
+Closing reception with refreshments, DJ Rattan, and cash bar.

 Lewis Ginter Botanical Garden, RichmondDuron Chavis is an activist and urban gardener who currently serves as the Manager of Community Engagement at The Lewis Ginter Botanical Garden.
 While working at The Black History Museum, he founded Happily Natural Day, a festival focused on natural hair, holistic health, and black awareness, now in its 15th year.
 In 2009, he started the Richmond Noir Market, a farmer’s market targeting food deserts in low-income communities.
 His work currently focuses on addressing topics of urban agriculture and local food systems in an innovative and culturally relevant way.
 As part of “Summer Sessions” at the ICA, he will be hosting weekly activities around the themes of Natural Resources (June 18-June 23) and Built Environment (June 25-30).